Master's programme in Railway Engineering

 Railway Engineering at KTH

-About half of the courses are given by the University of Illinois at Urbana Champaign (UIUC) and KTH respectively and the programme includes international mobility.
+About half of the courses are given by the University of Illinois at Urbana Champaign (UIUC) and KTH respectively, and the programme includes international mobility.
 At least 15 ECTS credits have to be taken on site at the partner university.
-Many courses are taught online by KTH and UIUC exclusively for this programme.
+Many courses for this programme are taught online by KTH and UIUC exclusively.